deficollective/deficollective.github.io/content/english/_index.md

 # Banner
 banner:
   title: "**Advance the decentralization** of financial infrastructure"
-  content: "We are a non-profit organization harnessing relevant on-chain and off-chain resources to support decentralized finance (DeFi) on its mission to transform financial services into a secure, transparent and inclusive public infrastructure."
+  content: "The DeFi Collective is a Swiss non-profit association dedicated to decentralized finance (DeFi) as a secure, transparent, and inclusive public infrastructure."
   button:
     enable: true
     label: "Get in touch"